 The successful implementation of operator responsibility requires practical approaches that have proven effective in various industries.
 Companies that take this responsibility seriously often demonstrate how clear structure and effective communication can lead to better results.

-An example from the industry is a manufacturing company that has implemented a comprehensive safety plan.
+An example from industry is a manufacturing company that has implemented a comprehensive safety plan.
 Through regular training and safety inspections, the company was not only able to ensure compliance with legal requirements but also significantly reduce the accident rate.
 Such proactive measures show that operator obligations must be taken seriously.

 In the healthcare sector, a hospital has significantly improved its compliance by introducing a digital documentation system for maintenance work and inspections.
 This allowed the hospital not only to meet legal requirements but also to optimize its operating costs.